Material Balance (2016)

 *1 TJ (terajoule) = 10^12 Joules

 *2 Amount of solar power generated; amount of green power certificates purchased.

-*4 Estimate of annual energy used and amount of CO2 emitted by products in the 13 major categories sold in fiscal 2011.
-Calculation based on each product’s annual energy consumption rate.
+*6 Annual energy used and amount of CO2 emitted by products in the 13 major categories sold in the reporting year (estimate).